About King’s

 Servant Leadership

-Servant leadership in both the mission of The King’s Christian School and as a defining trait of our staff who selflessly dedicate themselves to the education of our students
+We teach and model servant leadership in both the mission of TKCS and as a defining trait of our staff, who dedicate themselves to the education of our students.

 In 1946, The Association of the Christian Day School of Camden County was organized after Dr. Cornelius Van Til spoke to a small group of interested Christians about the significance of centering education on the Word of God.
 The group pooled their resources and prayerfully began a partnership that forged the Christian school that today is known as The King’s Christian School.